Reflecting on 2020 and redefining inclusion for all Texthelp

 Make students aware of the proportion of simple to complex sentences in their writing.
 Many overuse the latter.
 Read examples from writers like Hemingway, who use simple sentences to pack a punch.

 Standalone paragraphs of simple sentences or single words can be very effective if used sparingly.
-Abstract nouns, such as ‘silence’ and ‘nothing’, can work well to hold suspense.
+Abstract nouns, such as ‘silence’ and ‘nothing’, can work well to build suspense in writing.

 Teach students the use of paragraphs as structural devices.
 In descriptions, a flashback paragraph to an earlier time can be highly effective and demonstrates forward planning!